Drake – SMALL TOWN FAME. Lyrics Meaning: The Bitter Taste of Success and Lost Love

 I’m hating hard, I’m hating way too hard

-The Fallout and the ‘Small Town Fame’
+The Hustle and the Heartbreak

 Lost a lot of brothers to this dog-ass game